arthurbalduini/ROS-introduction/README.md

 ```
 Which install multiple dependencies needed for the project.

 As it is implemented using Python, some libs are also necessary to run the project.
-Also, the ROS version used in this project is melodic, so make sure you search for the melodic version of these packages:
+Also, the ROS version used in this project is Indigo, so make sure you search for the Indigo version of these packages:

 [ros_comm](https://github.com/ros/ros_comm);